5 Steps to Raising Rates in Family Childcare

 I phrase it, “I will raise my rates every year in September”.
 Simple and to the point.
 In January, I give out my days off for the year and I put the rates for that September on the same notice.
 This gives my families plenty of time to prepare.

-If you raise your prices 1 dollar per day, and you have 5 days in a week and 7 kids, that’s $35 extra per week.
-If you raise them 2 dollars per day, that’s $70 per week.
+When you raise your prices 1 dollar per day, and you have 5 days in a week and 7 kids, that’s $35 extra per week.
+At 2 dollars per day, that’s $70 per week.
 If you multiply that by 52 weeks in a year, that’s an extra $3640 a year for your family.
 Could you afford to buy your kids more socks or enroll them in soccer, or go on a vacation?

 These are things everyone else is doing.
 It’s okay for you to run your business in a way that helps you do that too.
 You’re not getting rich, that’s for sure, but keeping up with inflation sure can help your family out.

-5 Steps to raising your rates in family childcare
+5 Steps to raising rates in family childcare

 - Figure out if you need to raise them.
 Have your expenses gone up in the past year?
 Is there something you’d like to improve in the care you give?
 Has it been more than a year since you raised them?
 Do you need more income to care for your family?